ApexNode-host/ApexNode-Docs/games/minecraft/modpack/index.md

 ### Automatic Installation

+{: .warning}
+Some modpacks don't include a server pack by default.
+Installing the modpack will still work most of the time, but may result in the server crashing on startup due to detecting client-only mods that are trying to be loaded into the server.
+If this happens you can either look through the crash logs and delete the mods that are causing the issue.
+The alternative is to let us help you out, just join our [Discord server](https://apexnode.host/discord) and create a ticket in the #create-ticket channel.

 1. Login to our [game panel](https://panel.apexnode.host)
 2. Select your Minecraft server.
 3. In the side menu, click the **More** button.